TWan777/side/spec/cca/core/README.md

 Requests are created within specific modules to implement their unique business logic.
 There are two types of requests: `<Intent>Request` and `SigningRequest`.

-Telebase Core is responsible for monitoring the execution of `<Intent>Request`, facilitating transactions that interoperate with the vault on an counterparty chain, and notifying the states to the specific sub app.
+`CCA Core` is responsible for monitoring the execution of `<Intent>Request`, facilitating transactions that interoperate with the vault on an counterparty chain, and notifying the states to the specific sub app.

-Telebase Core also handles the acceptance and verification of signatures in `SigningRequest`, tracing the execution result on the counterparty chain.
+`CCA Core` also handles the acceptance and verification of signatures in `SigningRequest`, tracing the execution result on the counterparty chain.

 - Request: 0x03 | RequestId | -> ProtocolBuffer(Request)